 - Skim off fat from meat during cooking.

 - Go easy on seasoning.
-Most seasonings are OK as long as they are not spicy or salty, but should be used in moderation.
+Most seasonings are OK as long as they are not spicy but should be used in moderation.

 - Substitute low-fat dairy foods, such as low-fat yogurt, for ice cream.